 [Note: This is Paine’s text—Raskin tinkered a bit with the pronouns and wording.]

-Back in the Dark Ages when we were taught something called “Civics” in high school, this was one of the canonical quotes we were required to commit to memory, along with the Preamble of the Constitution, the opening lines of the Declaration of Independence, and the Gettysburg Address.
+Back in the Dark Ages when we were taught something called “Civics” in high school, this was one of the canonical quotes for memorization, along with the Preamble of the Constitution, the opening lines of the Declaration of Independence, and the Gettysburg Address.

 Alas, having been penned by Many Dead White Guys, such memorization has fallen into disfavor, to our collective detriment.
 As recent years have shown, we’ve lost even our shared democratic vocabulary.
 But that’s a problem for another blog.

 These famous lines are the first sentences of a series of thirteen pamphlets written by Thomas Paine between December 1776 and April 1783.
 By “pamphlets” I don’t mean glossy trifolds stuck in the battery drawer until there’s enough to bother throwing away.